KadeMorton/Havens-Nebula/README.md

 Refugees from an intergalactic conflict, the Asterism are looking for collaborators to create a safe harbour, a utopia for all living beings.
 The Asterisms guide the collectives through troubled times to a place that everyone can be free, Haven's Nebula.

+### MozFest

+The space description from the [MozFest Website](https://www.mozillafestival.org/en/spaces/queering/):

+Welcome to Haven's Nebula!

+As many oppressed communities did in the past, we are following the stars to set us free.
+Together, we are building more inclusive tech, better machine decision making and safe digital spaces that bring us closer to collective liberation.
+Haven's Nebula is a space to connect, build community, relax, and navigate the queering experience across MozFest.

+Propose a session and build community through performance, discussion, learning, and friendship.
+This space comes from a foundation of radical inclusion through a queer lens, and the purpose of Haven’s Nebula is to light the way to collective liberation.

+Connect to a constellation of people, find your guiding star and join us in creating the inclusive world we want.

 The Three Asterisms of Haven's Nebula